sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 4) Nightly test: For each event, hardcode the sample event data and validate against the schema.
 This is the *fool-proof* way to validate the immutability of the schema.
 5) Nightly test -- For events that can be simulated, simulate the scenario for the event, look for the event raised by process and validate the event reported against the schema.
 This may not be able to cover every event, but unit tests can.
 6) Unit & nightly tests are mandated for every event.

+### caveat:
+For III party sources (non-sonic owned sources) where we don't control unit tests, simulating the error scenario may not be possible.
+Here if the code has changed the log message format, there is no reliable defense.